PhD in

 How do you benefit from our joint PhD programme?

-The specific feature of this programme is that you will have two tutors/supervisors: one from Bolzano and one from Trento.
+The specific feature of this programme is that you will have two tutors/supervisors: one from Bozen-Bolzano and one from Trento.

 This is beneficial in terms of:

 The three-year full-time doctoral programme combines core seminars in quantitative and qualitative methods, relevant organisational and management theories and research strategies with additional individual training.
-Depending on the specific research interests and goals of the doctoral student, the content and learning methods are determined with the two supervisors.
+Depending on the specific research interests and career ideas goals of the doctoral student, the content and learning methods research topics, the theoretical and methodological approach as well as the target journals and conferences are determined with the two supervisors.

 This topic-specific individual support and mentoring, the promotion of interdisciplinary approaches and critical thinking, as well as financial support for research stays at renowned universities and a generous scholarship are features that set our programme apart from comparable programmes.